kamaniforam/AED_finalProject/README.md

 Organizations: Emergency medical treatment, BloodRequest donor, pharmacy, Dental Checkup, Regular Checkup

+Roles:
-Roles: * Super Admin
+Super Admin:
-           - Creates Users of various roles of different organizations of differententerprises *System Admin
+Creates Users of various roles of different organizations of differententerprises

+System Admin:
-	   -Creates Hospital, Patient and Doctors and has the authority to perform CRUD operations on all of them *Pharmacy Admin
+Creates Hospital, Patient and Doctors and has the authority to perform CRUD operations on all of them

+Pharmacy Admin:
-	 -Pharmacy Admin can view the requests for medicines and can complete them, He can add to the medical inventory and hospital inventory
+Pharmacy Admin can view the requests for medicines and can complete them, He can add to the medical inventory and hospital inventory

-       *Hospital Admin
+Hospital Admin:
-	 - Hospital Admin can create and update a doctor with hospital name, community name and city name, He can also create and update a patient.
+Hospital Admin can create and update a doctor with hospital name, community name and city name, He can also create and update a patient.
 Hospital Admin can aslo  check vital sign details of a patient.

-      *Patient
+Patient:
-	 -Patient cretaes its own profile, can book a regular health checkup appointment or can cancel it.
+Patient cretaes its own profile, can book a regular health checkup appointment or can cancel it.
 It can also book a vaccine appointment and cancel it.
 Patient can perform update,edit,delete operations on its own data

-      *Dental Patient
+Dental Patient:
-	 -Dental Patient Can book available slots for required date with the dentist and will get notified on slots availablity *Receptionist
+Dental Patient Can book available slots for required date with the dentist and will get notified on slots availablity

+Receptionist:
-	 -Receptionist add slots for the dentist and manages the appointment requests *Dentist
+Receptionist add slots for the dentist and manages the appointment requests

+Dentist:
-	 -Dentist can view the appointments he has to attend and then he can approve the appointments or deny the appointments according to the checkup.
+Dentist can view the appointments he has to attend and then he can approve the appointments or deny the appointments according to the checkup.

-      *Blood User
+Blood User:
-	-Blood user can donate blood in the hospital and can also request for blood in case of emergency services.
+Blood user can donate blood in the hospital and can also request for blood in case of emergency services.